HaroldH2003/kross-hugo/exampleSite/content/blog/Entry3.md

 ---
-title: "Google Assistant now lets you torment roommates with ‘household notes’"
+title: Google Assistant now lets you torment roommates with ‘household notes’
-date: 2020-01-16T18:00:00+07:00
+date: 2020-01-08T18:00:00+07:00
 image: "/images/blog/entry3/entry3-bgphoto.jpg"
-description: "Forget about the good ol'' passive-aggressive refrigerator note: Google Assistant will let you leave &quot;household notes&quot; on your Android-enabled displays."
+description: 'Forget about the good ol'''' passive-aggressive refrigerator note: Google Assistant will let you leave &quot;household notes&quot; on your Android-enabled displays.'

 ---
 Forget about the good ol’ passive-aggressive refrigerator note: Google Assistant will soon let you leave digital “household notes” directly on your Android-enabled Smart Display devices.
 The [AI-powered app](https://thenextweb.com/gaming/2019/09/26/microsoft-xbox-google-assistant/) is also getting a few other nifty features like schedules for your smart devices, and the ability to read out long-form content.
 But first, notes.